 Basket weaving suppliers

-There are several basket weaving supply companies that I have ordered from that have good quality materials.
-My list is not the only suppliers out there, just the ones I’ve used.
+There are several basket-weaving supply companies that I have ordered from that have good-quality materials.
+These are not the only suppliers out there, just the ones I’ve used personally.